ByteArena/doc.bytearena.com/content/guides/basic-obstacle-avoidance/index.md

 The job of this function is to give us a vector steering away from obstacles we might hit soon, or `null` if there isn't any.

-It's basicaly a loop iterating over every obstacle we've got in our field of view, and determining the best action to take regarding this obstacle.
+It's basicaly a loop iterating over every obstacle we have in our field of view, and determining the best action to take regarding this obstacle.

 #### Algorithm for our basic obstacle avoidance